-US Map, Map of The United States of America
+USA Map – Map of the United States of America

-The largest economy of the world with a GDP of $20.807 trillion, the United States of America is the third largest country by land area and population.
-USA comprises 50 states and a federal district.
-The capital city of the country is Washington D.C.
-Some of the major cities in the United States of America are New York City, Los Angeles, San Francisco, Chicago, Seattle, Washington D.C., Philadelphia, Houston, Miami, Las Vegas, Boston, and Atlanta.
+The United States of America is the largest economy in the world, with a GDP of about $20.89 trillion.
+It is the third-largest country by land area and the third-most populous country in the world.
+The USA consists of 50 states and one federal district.
+The capital city of the country is Washington, D.C.
+Major cities in the United States include New York City, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose, San Francisco, Seattle, Boston, Miami, and Las Vegas.

 The United States of America map shows that the United States is located in the central part of North America Continent.
 US map also shows that it shares its international boundaries with Canada in the north and Mexico in the south.
 Besides, Pacific Ocean lies in the west, Atlantic Ocean lies in the east and Mexico Gulf in the south.